chunqian/go-raylib/README.md

 ```
 The method will check if memory is requested through cgo.

-If it detects, print **Cgo memory alloced, please use func AllocCamera.**
+If it detects, print **Cgo memory alloced, please use func AllocMultiText.**

 Rewrite it.
 ```go